Daniel Morad: Karting and Formula BMW

 Morad was born in Markham, Ontario, Canada.
 His career began in his native country during 1998 competing in several karting events.
 In his eight-year career in karts, Morad picked up a number of trophies, including the Canadian Formula Senior Championship and a Florida Winter Tour champion title, in the Pro-Shifter class.
 He later went on to partake in the Rotax Max Challenge Grand Finals 2010, where he qualified 13th in the Pre-final and went up to win the final.

-He then moved up into Formula racing the following year in the form of Formula BMW, competing in its American series.
+Morad moved up into Formula racing in 2006, in the form of Formula BMW, competing in its American series.
 In his début season, in which he participated in all fourteen rounds, he picked up a win in Mid-Ohio, a pole position, a fastest lap and a podium at the Lime Rock Park meeting.
-With a collection of 75 points, Morad finished 6th overall in the Drivers' Championship.
+With a collection of 75 points, Morad finished sixth overall in the Drivers' Championship.

-He switched teams the following year, joining the Italian EuroInternational.
+Morad switched teams the following year, joining the Italian EuroInternational.
 He won the title that year, taking six wins of a possible fourteen and scoring 523 points, more than the previous year albeit with a more generous points system than the previous year, nearly one-hundred points clear of runner-up Mexican Esteban Gutiérrez.
 2007 also saw Morad drive for the Canadian A1 Grand Prix team taking the role of test driver at the South African, Mexican, Chinese and British meetings.

 Atlantic Championship

-With his Formula BMW USA title on his Résumé, Morad managed to get a drive at the EuroInternational Atlantic Championship team alongside Venezuelan Luis Schiavo.
+With his Formula BMW USA title on his résumé, Morad managed to get a drive at the EuroInternational Atlantic Championship team alongside Venezuelan Luis Schiavo.
 He finished twelfth in the championship after leaving the team and the series with three races remaining in the season.
 He was tenth at the time.
 His best finish was sixth at Long Beach and the Grand Prix de Trois-Rivières.